vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Provides the vCenter Single Sign-On user and password in the `target` option.
 Note that the user name is wrapped in quotes, because it contains the `@` character.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - Deploys a virtual container host named `vch1` to the cluster `cluster1` in datacenter `dc1`.
+- Provides the thumbprint of the vCenter Server certificate.
 - Uses a distributed port group named `vic-bridge` for the bridge network.
 - Designates `datastore1` as the datastore in which to store container images and the files for the virtual container host appliance.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
+--thumbprint <i>certificate_thumbprint</i>
 --compute-resource cluster1
 --image-store datastore1
 --bridge-network vic-bridge